godanny86/aem-guides-wknd-events/chapter-0/chapter-0.md

 2. **Build and deploy the project to a local AEM instance**

-    From the command line, within the `aem-wknd-events` directory run the following:
+    From the command line, within the `aem-guides-wknd-events` directory run the following:

     ```
     $ mvn -PautoInstallPackage clean install